 This equivalence extends to the procedural requirements and the conformity assessment bodies.

-Member States regulate the planning, design and execution of construction works (construction technique)
+Planning, design and execution of construction works

 In accordance with the Construction Products Regulation, Member States may neither prohibit nor impede the making available on the market or use of construction products bearing the CE marking when the declared performances correspond to the requirements for such use in that Member State.